Helping students with learning differences succeed academically

 The REACH (Resources Empowering All Children) program at Trinity Christian Academy provides individualized instruction for students who have been professionally identified with a learning or medical disability.
 REACH is a resource program that creates and facilitates an environment for more personalized learning to help each student better achieve academic success.
 There is a close collaboration between REACH teachers, classroom teachers, and parents.
 As a team, a plan is developed to help each student grow academically, emotionally, and spiritually into the person God designed him or her to be.

-The REACH PLUS program allows a student to take a replacement class for a subject or subjects if the Family Education Plan Team determines the individual’s need is greater than the regular accommodations can meet.
+The REACH PLUS level allows a student to take a replacement class for a subject or subjects if the Family Education Plan Team determines the individual’s need is greater than the regular accommodations can meet.
 These classes are self-contained, have small student/teacher ratio, and are individualized according to the student’s specific areas of need.

 Goals of the program